f-saez/haldclut-mojo/README.md

 https://blogs.mathworks.com/steve/2006/11/24/tetrahedral-interpolation-for-colorspace-conversion/).
 It's just a text file and it could become quite "big"

 - The parametrical ones, but they're not really LUT anymore.
-Instead of relying on a bunch a discrete data (some Cube3D file are quite big), we rely on equations.
+Instead of relying on a bunch a discrete data (some Cube3D file can be quite big), we rely on equations.
 It solves the problem of precision and the problem of "the name of my interpolation sounds way cooler than yours".
-But that's a story I will told you another day :-)
+But that's a story I will tell you another day :-)

 ## Enough talk !
 I wanna play !